davmillar/penpa-edit/README.md

 Depending on the browser you can update the page without using the cache with "Ctrl" + "R", "Ctrl" + "F5", "Shift" + "F5", etc.

 ## Referencing and citing content
-You can now site this in your research and publications using:
+You can now cite this in your research and publications using:
 [![DOI](https://zenodo.org/badge/270875169.svg)](https://zenodo.org/badge/latestdoi/270875169)

 ## Sample Preview of the possibilities of this tool